Jonas Brodin: Minnesota Wild

 Due to the NHL lockout, Brodin and fellow prospects Charlie Coyle, and Mikael Granlund joined the Wild's American Hockey League (AHL) affiliate, the Houston Aeros for the 2012–13 season.
 He recorded four points over his first eight AHL games before suffering a broken clavicle as a result of a hit by Taylor Hall during a game on 2 November.
 Although Hall was originally given a match penalty and automatically suspended, it was rescinded the following day after it was determined the hit was legal.
 Brodin underwent surgery to repair the clavicle that month and missed over a month and a half to recover.
 He played one game with the Aeros upon recovering before being recalled to the NHL level on 24 January 2013.
 He subsequently made his NHL debut the following night and recorded his first career NHL point, an assist, in a 5–3 loss to the Detroit Red Wings.
 Throughout his rookie season, Brodin was often paired alongside veteran Ryan Suter and played more minutes per game than any other rookie in the league.
 On 14 March, Brodin scored his first NHL goal in a 5–3 win over the Colorado Avalanche.
 Brodin finished his rookie season with two goals and nine assists for 11 points through 45 regular-season games while leading all rookies in average time on ice.
 As the youngest defenceman to play in the NHL during the 2012–13 season, he also became the eighth first-year skater in League history to average more than 23 minutes per game.
 Brodin remained with Suter during the Wild's 2013 Stanley Cup playoffs first round series against the Chicago Blackhawks, playing 34 minutes in his Game 1 debut.
 Although Brodin was named to the NHL All-Rookie Team, he was not considered a top-three finalist for the Calder Memorial Trophy as the NHL's Rookie of the Year.
 Wild General Manager Chuck Fletcher publicly criticized the Professional Hockey Writers Association for not nominating Brodin as a Calder Trophy finalist.

 Brodin during a game against the Seattle Kraken in November 2022.

-In his sophomore season, Brodin's defensive play earned him praise from head coach Scotty Bowman, who said: "He doesn’t have a gap.
-He doesn’t back up at all, and that’s the way the good ones are."
+In his sophomore season, Brodin's defensive play earned him praise from assistant coach Scott Stevens, who said: "He doesn't have a gap.
+He doesn't back up at all, and that's the way the good ones are."
 Brodin made an immediate impact with the Wild at the start of the 2013–14 season by scoring two goals and three assists in his first seven games.
 Over those seven games, he ranked second amongst all Wild defencemen with an average of 25:16 minutes of ice time per game in all situations.
 He added one goal over the next three games before suffering a broken cheekbone near the end of October.
 Brodin missed 10 days to recover before returning to the Wild's lineup on 1 November.
 He finished the 2013–14 season with eight goals and 11 assists.